To say my Christmas decorating this year did not

 kidnapped, I loaded up my car with holly cuttings.

-I got this old wreath out of the attic, stripped it, and started layering a base of boxwood
+I got an old wreath out of the attic and stripped off all

 Once I got a good base of boxwood, I added some fir